The CIS Board of Trustees

 Who are we?
 We are a British – Australian family.
 That is my husband and I was born in Britain but have spent the last 19 years in Australia.
 Our boys are true blue Aussies.
 We moved to Denmark in August 2014 for my husband to take up a position at København Universitet.
 I am not working at the moment but I am looking to re-establish my small projects consultancy here.
 As a family we are passionate about the environment and enjoy the great outdoors.
 We expect to be in Denmark for several years and are embracing the lifestyle, language and weather.

 Jay arrived in Denmark in 2014 with his wife Gretchen and their three children.
 Though Americans, they have spent the majority of the past 20 years overseas with Denmark the 6th country the family now calls home.
 As a full time dad, Jay has always enjoyed getting involved in the community, serving on the boards of non-profits organizations and school PTAs, in the various countries that have been home.
 He has enjoyed his involvement in CIS sports, the PTA and general volunteering where needed.
-Jay feels fortunate to be part of the wonderful CIS community, is excited to have his children engaged in an IB education and looks forward to our transition to Nordhavn.
-He will serve on the New School committee, utilizing his engineering and project management background.
+Jay feels fortunate to be part of the wonderful CIS community and is excited to have his children engaged in an IB education He continues to focus on our transition to Nordhavn as a New School Committee member, utilizing his engineering and project management background.

 Laura Lochman arrived in Copenhagen August 1, 2016 to take up her post as Deputy Chief of Mission at the U.S. Embassy to the Kingdom of Denmark.